jewel/clearskies/protocol/core.md

 peer does not need to get the data directly from a read-write peer, but can receive it from another read-only peer.
 Digital signatures are used to ensure that there is no foul play.

-Note: The [untrusted](untrusted.md) extension adds supports for a third type of peer, an untrusted peer.
-This is a peer that only receives encrypted copies of the data, but cannot read it itself.

 Cryptographic Keys